strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/backend/global-middlewares.md

 !!!include(developer-docs/latest/update-migration-guides/migration-guides/v4/snippets/code-migration-intro.md)!!!

 ::: strapi v3/v4 comparison
-Between Strapi v3 and v4 there has only been small modifications made to the structure of a global middleware, allowing for additional config parameters to be passed without the need to manually pull in the configuration via the Strapi api.
+Strapi v4 only introduces small modifications to the structure of a global middleware, allowing for additional configuration parameters to be passed without the need to manually pull in the configuration via the Strapi API.

-The configuration of middlewares has changed and that is covered in the [configuration migration](/developer-docs/latest/update-migration-guides/migration-guides/v4/code/backend/configuration.md#existing-file-middlewaresjs) part of this guide.
+The configuration of middlewares has changed (see [configuration migration](/developer-docs/latest/update-migration-guides/migration-guides/v4/code/backend/configuration.md#existing-file-middlewaresjs)).
 :::

 The [`strapi generate` interactive CLI](/developer-docs/latest/developer-resources/cli/CLI.md#strapi-generate) is the recommended way to create a new middleware: